This post's overview:

 In this article, let’s talk about these amazing underrated cities in Europe that are absolutely amazing and you should add them to your travel list!

 But first, I have a question for you.
-Have you ever been to a place (city, town, village), which impressed you a lot but for some reasons weren’t very famous and when you were telling your friends about your impressions, everybody was somewhat sceptical: oh, cool, but I haven’t been to London (Paris, Barcelona etc) and I would like to visit top-priority cities first?
+Have you ever been to a place (city, town, village), which impressed you a lot but for some reason weren’t very famous and when you were telling your friends about your impressions, everybody was somewhat sceptical: oh, cool, but I haven’t been to London (Paris, Barcelona etc) and I would like to visit top-priority cities first?
 That happened to me so many times!
 People seemed to be just indifferent about my enthusiastic tales and persistent advice to visit “that one town”.
 And it always seemed so unfair to me!
 I feel like these cities deserve a lot of attention.
-Because everyone knows Paris anyway but not many people have heard of Segovia (which is only 1 hour away from Madrid and is truly an unforgettable city).
-But just because these places aren’t “cool and trendy” they are often ignored by tourist.
+Because everyone knows Paris anyway but not many people have heard of Segovia (which is only 1 hour away from Madrid and is stunning).
+But just because these places aren’t “cool and trendy” they are often ignored by tourists.

-That is why I decided to write a post about 10 amazing but underestimated cities in Europe.
+That is why I decided to write a post about 10 amazing underrated cities in Europe.
 Maybe, after reading it, someone will add one (or hopefully more) cities from this post to their to-visit list.

 – Segovia (Spain)